splatshop/OceanView/README.md

-This is the source code for the YouTube alternative "glomble"
+A powerful YouTube clone powered by the code that runs Glomble.